-I. INTRODUCTION
+I. Introduction

-W IRELESS ad hoc networks are comprised of wireless mobile nodes that can dynamically form a network in a self-organizing manner without the need for a preexisting fixed infrastructure.
+IRELESS ad hoc networks are comprised of wireless mobile nodes that can dynamically form a network in a self-organizing manner without the need for a pre-existing fixed infrastructure.
 Nodes in an ad hoc network can move according to many different mobility profiles.
-Therefore, mobility models that dictate the movement behavior of a mobile terminal play a key role in analyzing the impact of dynamically changing topology on the performance of these networks, which can be done through analytical or simulation based studies.
+Therefore, mobility models that dictate the movement behavior of a mobile terminal play a key role in the simulation or analytical based analysis of the impact of dynamically changing topology on the performance of these networks.
 In this paper, we consider a generalized random mobility model that is flexible enough to capture different mobility scenarios, and provide its long-run location and speed distributions by closed form expressions for one-dimensional mobility terrains.